-The time has come to collect milkweed seeds if you haven't already.
-You can plant them next year, give them to friends and family, share with your community and/or donate them to your favorite Monarch conservation organization!
+Fall is a great time to collect your Milkweed seeds and there are many things you can do with your harvested seeds.
+You can save them for next year, give them to friends and family, share with your community or donate them to your favorite Monarch conservation organization!

 Where should I collect?
-You can collect Milkweed pods on private lands (with permission of course), public right of ways and road sides.
+You can collect Milkweed pods from your own garden, on private lands (with permission), public right-of-ways and road sides.

 What if I'm not sure how if it's a Milkweed plant?
 All milkweed species develop a seed pod and they look very similar.
 Refer to the Milkweed Identification blog if you're not sure how to identify Milkweed.

 How much should I collect?
 The rule of thumb for harvesting wild plants is to leave at least 2/3rds of the plant to ensure that the wild population will continue to thrive.

 Timing is key when collecting milkweed seeds.
 Here are a couple of tricks to ensure that your seeds are mature and viable.